 “Shortly after arriving in Buchenwald, Ben was separated from his father and sent to a sub-camp in Schlieben where anti-tank weapons were produced.
 Ben would never see his father again.
 He later learned that his father was shot on a death march while trying to escape.”

-The 904 boys who were rescued by American soldiers on April 11, 1945 had been saved by the Communists from being sent to the sub-camps.
+The 904 boys, who were rescued by American soldiers on April 11, 1945, had been saved by the Communist prisoners from being sent to the sub-camps.